ariebovenberg/whenever/README.md

 So in order to perform any timezone-aware operations, you need to convert to the standard library ``datetime`` first, which reintroduces the issues.

-### Heliclockter

-This library is a lot more explicit about the different types of datetimes, addressing issue of naive/aware mixing with UTC, local, and zoned datetime subclasses.
-It doesn't address the other datetime pitfalls though.

 ## Roadmap

 - 🧪 **0.x**: get to feature-parity, process feedback, and tweak the API: